TokenCut: Segmenting Objects in Images and Videos with Self-supervised Transformer and Normalized Cut: Experiments

 \subsection{Unsupervised Saliency detection}

-\paragraph*{Datasets} We validate the performance of the model on three datasets on unsupervised Saliency detection: Extended Complex Scene Saliency Dataset(ECSSD)~\cite{shi2015hierarchical}, DUTS~\cite{wang2017learning} and DUT-OMRON~\cite{yang2013saliency}.
+\paragraph*{Datasets} We validated the performance of \name for unsupervised Saliency detection using three datasets : Extended Complex Scene Saliency Dataset(ECSSD)~\cite{shi2015hierarchical}, DUTS~\cite{wang2017learning} and DUT-OMRON~\cite{yang2013saliency}.
 ECSSD contains 1 000 real-world images of complex scenes for testing.
 DUTS contains 10 553 train and 5 019 test images.
 The training set is collected from the ImageNet detection train/val set.
 The test set is collected from ImageNet test, and the SUN dataset~\cite{Xiao2010Sun}.
-Following the previous works~\cite{shen2021learning}, we report the performance on the DUTS-test subset.
+Following the previous work~\cite{shen2021learning}, we report the performance on the DUTS-test subset.
 DUT-OMRON~\cite{yang2013saliency} contains 5 168 images of high quality natural images for testing.

-\paragraph*{Evaluation Metrics} We report three standard metrics: F-measure, IoU and Accuracy. \textit{F-measure} is a standard measure in saliency detection.
-It is computed as $F_\beta = \frac{(1+\beta^2)Precision \times Recall}{\beta^2Precision + Recall}$, where the Precision and Recall are defined based on the binarized predicted mask and ground truth mask.
+\paragraph*{Evaluation Metrics} We report three standard metrics: F-measure, IoU and Accuracy. \textit{F-measure} is a standard measure for saliency detection, computed as $F_\beta = \frac{(1+\beta^2)Precision \times Recall}{\beta^2Precision + Recall}$, where the Precision and Recall are defined using a binarized predicted mask and a ground truth mask.
 The $maxF_{\beta}$ is the maximum value of 255 uniformly distributed binarization thresholds.
-Following previous works~\cite{shen2021learning,voynov2021object}, we set $\beta=0.3$ for consistency. \textit{IoU}(Intersection over Union) score is computed based on the binary predicted mask and the ground-truth, the threshold is set to 0.5. \textit{Accuracy} measures the proportion of pixels that have been correctly assigned to the object/background.
+Following previous work~\cite{shen2021learning,voynov2021object}, we set $\beta=0.3$ for consistency. \textit{IoU}(Intersection over Union) score is computed based on the binary predicted mask and the ground-truth, the threshold is set to 0.5. \textit{Accuracy} measures the proportion of pixels that have been correctly assigned to the object/background.
 The binarization threshold is set to 0.5 for masks.